 Honoring Sue Lehmann

 The Sue Lehmann Excellence in Teacher Leadership award was created to honor our longtime Teach For America board member and lifetime director by recognizing outstanding teacher leaders who pursue and achieve systemic change for students.
-For more than 25 years, Sue has advocated for change in the educational ecosystem locally in New York City and across the country and has helped build a network of nearly TFA 60,000 leaders who are committed to this work.
+For more than 25 years, Sue has advocated for change in the educational ecosystem locally in New York City and across the country and has helped build a network of over 60,000 leaders who are committed to this work.
 Sue has mentored countless corps members, alumni, and staff as they navigate careers working toward educational equity and excellence.
 She remains focused on students and their potential.
 With her support, our corps members and alumni are reimagining education to realize the day when every child has an equal opportunity to learn, grow, influence, and lead.
-Sue currently serves as CEO and Co-Founder of the Student Success Network.
+Sue currently serves as CEO and Co-Founder of the Student Success Network

-- Have achieved systemic change in established policy or practice that is leading to a more equitable education for students.
+- Have achieved systemic change in established policy or practice that is leading to a more equitable education for students

-The application will open on Monday, April 1, 2019, and will close on Monday, July 1, 2019.
+The initial application will open on May 1, 2021, and will close on July 1, 2021.

 Given the rigor of the application, we recommend that you begin compiling your application materials as early as possible during the application window.
 Some pieces of the application may take several weeks to create.